tconbeer/sqlfmt-docs/docs/api/index.md

     total: int, mode: Mode, force_progress_bar: bool = False ) -> Tuple[tqdm, Callable[[Awaitable[SqlFormatResult]], None]]:
     """
-    Return a callable that can be used with api.run to display a progress bar that updates after each file is formatted.
+    Return a Tuple consisting of the progress bar object and a callable that can be used with api.run to update the progress bar after each file is formatted.

     Pass force_progress_bar to enable the progress bar, even on non-TTY terminals (this is handy for testing the progress bar).